JuliaSobczak/JuliaSobczak.github.io/_posts/2024-02-03-holding-fast-in-red-shanks.md

 My shoulder repeatedly throbbed off and on throughout the afternoon and eventually my mom had heard enough of my wining.
 She went down to her stateroom and after some digging she emerged with some Bengay.
 I had never used it before and the tube she brought me had an expiration date of 2015, but it worked its magic all the same.
 I have used a few variations of icy-hot, but this stuff is the real deal.
 My mom said the smell reminded her of an old man, but I’ve definitely smelled worse.
 I can say without a doubt that Bengay will now be a staple in my medicine cabinet.

 I applied the miracle cream thoroughly and returned to the bow with Jules.
-The sun was just strong enough to relieve the chill from the ever strengthening breeze, but once it disappeared behind the encroaching clouds we didn’t last long.
+The sun was just strong enough to relieve the chill from the ever strengthening breeze, but once it disappeared behind the clouds we didn’t last long.
 She and I gathered up our things and promptly donned warmer clothes.

 Next it was time to try and serve my mom a loss at hearts.
 I’ve been thinking about it and I think Jules, my dad, and I have all lost a few times, but my mom has been the silent killer.
 She has been smart not to brag thus far, but we finally wised up.
 Sadly, no matter how hard you try to target a specific person it’s impossible to predict every move and Jules ended up the loser instead.
 Sorry Jules.